Does Debt Consolidation Hurt Your Credit?

 Adhere to a Strict Payment Schedule: It’s essential that you carefully evaluate the affordability of a debt consolidation loan or line of credit before opening it and that you make the necessary monthly payments thereafter.
 Otherwise, you’ll just wind up missing payments, wasting money on interest, and incurring credit score damage all over again.
 The only difference will be that you’ll have wasted a lot of time and debt consolidation may no longer be an option for solving your problems.

 The best approach is to use a calculator to determine how much you can afford to allocate toward debt payments each month.
 This will give you a sense of what type of debt consolidation is feasible as well as whether or not you’ll have to adjust how much you spend on other things.

-- Make a Budget: A budget is necessary to prevent history from repeating itself in an overleveraging sense.
+Make a Budget: A budget is necessary to prevent history from repeating itself in an overleveraging sense.
 This might seem like basic advice, but only 2 in 5 consumers maintain a budget, according to surveys from the National Foundation for Credit Counseling.
-One simple way to devise an effective budget is to make a list of your expenses from the last few months, tabulate how much you’ve spent per month, and eliminate those expenses that you can’t afford to pay for.
+One simple way to devise an effective budget is to make a list of your expenses from the last few months, calculate how much you’ve spent per month, and eliminate those expenses that you can’t afford and that are unnecessary.
 In doing so, don’t forget to include your monthly debt payments.

-- Monitor Your Spending & Payment Habits: A budget only works if you stick to it.
+Monitor Your Spending & Payment Habits: A budget only works if you stick to it.
 You therefore need to regularly monitor your monthly expenses as well as your ability to pay for them and adjust accordingly.
 The Island Approach can be a helpful ally in this pursuit.
 More specifically, now that you have all of your debt consolidated into a single account, you should open a credit card account to use purely for everyday expenses.
-You should always be able to pay for such purchases in full, so having finance charges show up on this account at the end of a given billing period will indicate that you’re overspending.
+You should always be able to pay for such purchases in full, so if finance charges show up on this account at the end of a given billing period, you’ll know that you’re overspending.

 Was this article helpful?